scribe-security/docs/docs/valint/policies.md

 > Also note file-wise `env` values, used by `valint` for the [templating engine](#templating-policy-params).

-A single rule can also be described in a separate file and referenced by `--rule` flag (Early Availability)
+A single rule can also be described in a separate file and referenced by `--rule` flag (Early Availability, [see below](#external-policy-configs---early-availability))

 ```yaml
 name: "<rule_name>"